Keep up to date with the major issues and topics of interest to HR and L&D professionals in Ireland with our news stories and articles.

 Bridging the research/practice divide in workplace mediation (October 2016)

 CIPD welcomes a major piece of research on workplace mediation which identified the skills competencies, and behaviours of workplace mediators and the implications for the development of workplace mediators and mediation in Ireland.

 Are you getting ready for The Performance Management Revolution?
 (September 2016)

 The October 2016 issue of the Harvard Business Review provides a great update on what is happening to performance management at the moment.
 As organisations grapple with modernising their process, the article analyses what is driving current dissatisfaction, where it is leading and how this fits with past trends.

 Well-being at work: more than fruit and pilates!
 (November 2016)

 Healthy Ireland recently held a conference on Why Good Work Matters: The Role of Good Quality Work in Reducing Health Inequalities.
 Of interest for the HR profession, was the discussion about how good work is created through the design of better jobs.

 The CIPD's policy report on health and well-being emphasises the role of HR in creating cultures where health and well-being are centre-stage in supporting efforts to improve workplace health, enhance productivity and have a more sustainable and motivated workforce.
-As part of this, CIPD Ireland plans to develop a collection of thought pieces to highlight the issues and practices in Ireland.
+As part of this, CIPD Ireland is supporting Healthy Ireland with their nationwide consultation about the Healthy Workplace Framework and plans to develop a collection of thought pieces to highlight the issues and practices in Ireland.